slizb/beautiful-jekyll/_posts/2018-03-19-word-vectors.md

 ```
 `(22641, 2)`

 TSNE finishes the job, leaving us with just 2 dimensions -which can be visualized much more easily.
 Now to visualize and explore these results.
 [Bokeh](https://bokeh.pydata.org/en/latest/) is one nice option for interactive visualization that might lend to exploring our new compressed vector space.
-[TRANSITION INTO INTERACTIVE PLOT / CODE]

 {% include posts/word_vectors/tsne_bokeh.html %}

+The above interactive visual can be used to explore the vector space.
+You can observe some clear patterns, where similar reviews appear closely together.
+For example, ...